parmegv/leap_doc/docs/design/soledad.md

 Authentication
 -----------------------

 Unlike U1DB, Soledad only supports token authentication and does not support not support OAuth.
 Soledad itself does not handle authentication.
-Instead, this job is handled by a thin middleware layer running in front of the Soledad server daemon.
+Instead, this job is handled by a thin HTTP middleware layer running in front of the Soledad server daemon.
+How the session token is obtained is beyond the scope of Soledad.

 Recovery and bootstrap
 ------------------------------------------

-In order to bootstrap Soledad on a new device, the user only needs their login name and password.
-Everything else is downloaded from the server.
+In order to bootstrap Soledad on a new device, or to recover data if all your devices have been wiped clean, the user has two options:

+1. password method: recover by specifying username and password.
+2. recovery code method: recover by specifying username and recovery code.

+This choice must be made in advance of attempting recovery (e.g. at some point after the user has Soledad successfully running on a device).

+**Recovery code**

+About the optional recovery code:

+* The recovery code should be randomly generated, at least 16 characters in length, and contain all lowercase letters (to make it sane to type into mobile devices).
+* The recovery code is not stored by Soledad.
+When the user needs to bootstrap a new device, a new code is generated.
+To be used for actual recovery, a user will need to record their recovery code by printing it out or writing it down.
+* The recovery code is independent of the password.
+In other words, if a recovery code is generated, then a user changes their password, the recovery code is still be sufficient to restore a user's account even if the user has lost the password.
+This feature is dependent on the server supporting a password reset token.
+Also, generating a new recovery code does not affect the password.
+* When a new recovery code is created, and new recovery document must be pushed to the recovery database.
+A code should not be shown to the user before this happens.
+* The recovery code expires when the recovery database record expires (see below).

+The purpose of the recovery code is to prevent a compromised or nefarious Soledad service provider from decrypting a user's storage.
+The benefit of a recovery code over the user password is that the password has a greater opportunity to be compromised by the server.
+Even if authentication is performed via Secure Remote Password, the server may still perform a brute force attack to derive the password.

 **Recovery database**

-In order to support this functionality, the Soledad client stores a recovery document in a special recovery database.
+In order to support easy recovery, the Soledad client stores a recovery document in a special recovery database.
 This database is shared among all users.

 The recovery database supports two functions:

 * `get_doc(doc_id)`
 * `put_doc(doc_id, recovery_document_content)`

+Anyone may preform an unauthenticated `get_doc` request.
+To mitigate the potential attacks, the response to queries of the discovery database must have a long delay of X seconds.
+Also, the `doc_id` is very long (see below).

+Although the database is shared, the user must authenticate via the normal means before they are allowed to put a recovery document.
+Because of this, a nefarious server might potentially record which user corresponds to which recovery documents.
+A well behaved server, however, will not retain this information.
+If the server supports authentication via blind signatures, then this will not be an issue.

 **Recovery document**